Print| Email

 The first method involves marking your intellectual property in a unique and traceable way to be able to pinpoint it if it is ever used or copied without your permission.
 Depending on the type of asset in question, there are different ways this can be done.
 For copyrighted materials, such as photographs and videos, a watermark can be placed on copies to highlight ownership and trace infringement if it occurs.
 Audio watermarks also exist for copyrighted audial works, which can be traced at specific frequencies if necessary.

 Another type of protection, which is sometimes used for printed reference materials, is the inclusion of fictitious entries, or deliberate misinformation within the body of the work to trace copying by competitors.
+Two well-known examples of these types of fictitious entries, sometimes also referred to as copyright traps as they can potentially catch any people infringing on copyright, includes the addition of fictitious entries in encyclopedias and dictionaries as well as the addition of fictitious streets or locations added in maps.
+Some well-known examples of the former include the addition of “Lillian Mountweazel” in the 1975 New Columbia Encyclopedia, as well as the word “Esquivalience” in the second edition of The New Oxford American Dictionary.
+Some well-known examples of the latter include the addition of the fictional town of Agloe in New York by several map makers, as well as the fictitious English town of Argleton.
 Using such methods is helpful because infringers will often try to change some part of the work before releasing it to the public for profit – copying will rarely be exact and may thus be more difficult to detect without obvious red herrings.

 (2) Monitoring Competitors